 Use of the Cloud to deliver Enterprise services continues to grow.
 Cloud services inherit the benefits built into cloud infrastructure including resiliency, scalability, and global reach.
 Azure Active Directory (AAD) is the Microsoft Azure hosted directory service and provides those same cloud benefits to Enterprises.
 AAD allows Enterprises to host their employee identities in the cloud and securely access services also hosted in the Cloud, or on-premises.

 Citrix Virtual Apps and Desktops delivers virtual apps and desktops using resources hosted on-premises, or in the Cloud.
-Citrix ADC provides secure remote access to those virtual apps, and desktops and also can be hosted on-premises, or in the Cloud.
+NetScaler provides secure remote access to those virtual apps, and desktops and also can be hosted on-premises, or in the Cloud.
 Together along with the Citrix Federated Authentication Service they can utilize AAD to authenticate user access to Citrix Virtual Apps and Desktops from anywhere.

 It makes assumptions about the installation, or configuration of certain components:

 - An Active Directory Server is installed on-premises and you can log in as Domain Admin.

 - An Azure tenant is available with a P2 license and you can log in as Global Admin.